saitamasahil/skyscraper/README.md

 ```
 $ cd
 $ mkdir -p skysource && cd skysource
-$ wget -q -O - https://raw.githubusercontent.com/Gemba/skyscraper/master/update_skyscraper.sh | bash
+$ wget -q -O - https://raw.githubusercontent.com/Gemba/skyscraper/master/update_skyscraper.sh | bash -s --
 ```
 The last command will download and run the latest update script from Github.
-The script installs the latest release of Skyscraper, by default with the prefix `/usr/local/`.
+The script installs the latest release of Skyscraper.
 During the installation you might be asked for your sudo password.
 On RetroPie the default password is `raspberry`.
+Default prefix for installation is `/usr/local/`.
+If you want to change this add `PREFIX=` after the pipe, thus it reads `PREFIX=/here/goes/skyscraper/ bash -s --`
+If you want to compile Skyscraper with XDG support add `xdg` at the very end, thus it reads `bash -s -- xdg`
 If you want also bash completion, then copy the [Skyscraper.bash](https://github.com/Gemba/skyscraper/blob/master/supplementary/bash-completion/Skyscraper.bash) to the folder of bash completion scripts according to your distribution.

 When the script has completed you are ready to run Skyscraper!